SAP-samples/teched2023-DA260/exercises/dd2/README.md

 <br>

 For each selected source data set (replication object in your replication flow) there are two ways to configure each replication object using:
-1) the tabs *projection* and *settings* located in the moiddle of your replication flow
+1) the tabs *projection* and *settings* located in the middle of your replication flow
-2) using the configuration panel on the right-hand side of the modelling screen when a replicatoin object is being selected
+2) using the configuration panel on the right-hand side of the modelling screen when a replication object is being selected

 <br>